Skip to content

 Best Practices

-3. Data Flow Awareness: Remember that unlike Map, Filter will reduce the size of your dataset.
-Ensure this aligns with your pipeline's objectives.
+2. Data Flow Awareness: Unlike Map, Filter reduces the size of your dataset.